Today’s Topic: Why Jumps Get Inconsistent in Figure Skating

 Here’s the question that came through from one of the members.
 She says,

 Q: My daughter’s struggling with staying consistent with her double axel, a jump she’s had consistent for two years now.
-Last Wednesday that jump was amazing, and she was banging them out like nothing, and now it’s been an entire week and she haven’t landed a single one.
-Any immediate words of wisdom I can offer her, I’d love for her to remain confident and not get discouraged, especially heading into this Friday’s competition.
+Last Wednesday that jump was amazing, and she was banging them out like nothing, and now it’s been an entire week and she hasn’t landed a single one.
+Any immediate words of wisdom I can offer her?
+I’d love for her to remain confident and not get discouraged, especially heading into this Friday’s competition.

 Less is More

 This is not a time that you want to be sneaking in new techniques or new strategies.
 If you have a competition on Friday, you’re better off not throwing a whole lot of extra stuff into the mix, because a lot of the time, this inconsistency is caused by overthinking.

 Giving her more to think about is probably not going to be super helpful.
 What I would say is the best thing you can do is talk her through the reality of the situation.
 Instead of trying to get her to relax or be confident, just say, “Hey, if you don’t land it in competition, how are you going to deal with that?”